CRS in Nepal

 Nepal Retrofits Homes After Earthquake

 CRS' History in Nepal

 CRS’ ability to rapidly assess and address needs in the aftermath of disasters in Nepal, like the 2015 earthquakes, is thanks to a strong and long-running partnership between CRS and Caritas Nepal.
-CRS has been working with Caritas Nepal since the 1970s, and has been supporting Caritas Nepal in emergency response, capacity building and disaster management since 2005.
+Caritas and CRS are able to mobilize local volunteers through grassroots networks and community-based organization contacts in Nepal.